-Our morning is free for optional activities.
-In the afternoon, explore Ollantaytambo, a typical Inca community.
+Our morning tour will be exploring Ollantaytambo, a typical Inca community.
 Towering above the town of Ollantaytambo, we will find the Inca fortress of the same name.
 Steep stone terraces rising from the edge of town lead up to the fortress ruins at the top of the hill.
 A stone stairway leads up through the terrace walls, allowing visitors to step out on them.
 One of the best preserved areas lies north of the Hanan Huacaypata square: an area of 15 blocks of houses built on top of carved stone walls.
-(B)
+Afternoon free.
+(B, L)

 Day 05: Yucay/Machu Picchu (Drive)/Cusco (Train)